oyin-bo/autoreply/README.md

 I do recognise the implementation is pretty dull and verbose, no unit tests.
 One of these weekends I will get it better, for now the key is ease of use and stability.
 It works well, that's the big thing.

+We consider using Gemma's tokenize vocabulary, which is licensed under [the Gemma license attached](src/gemma/license.md).
+Users of the included Gemma file must comply with [the Gemma Prohibited Use Policy attached](src/gemma/license-prohibited-use.md).

 *Allons-y!*